Helping School Children of South London Engage with a Festival of the Arts

 “I liked that the tube smelled like perfume.”

 “The tube station was very creepy but I really liked it [...] next time you could ask the security guards to scare the audience.” - Project's Participants

 The next stop was Trafalgar Square.
 Many of the children had never seen one of London’s most famous landmarks before.
 Once again, art was the way they interacted with the city’s history and architecture.

 “I was very impressed with the lions and the fountains.”

 “I really liked going to this part of London.” - Project's Participants

 In the afternoon they headed to Somerset House for a creative workshop led by artist and educator Ella Medley-Whitfield.
 The children responded to what they had seen through art, building, drawing, and talking to each other amid their impressive surroundings.

-The follow-up valuation of the project and conversations with Keyworth school teacher have shown what a huge impact art can have on the development of children, building their self-esteem and sense of belonging, helping them acquire new skills, and piquing their interest in history and culture.
+The follow-up evaluation of the project and conversations with Keyworth school teacher have shown what a huge impact art can have on the development of children, building their self-esteem and sense of belonging, helping them to acquire new skills, and piquing their interest in history and culture.